Crypto Tax Extension 2026 – How to Get More Time to File

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Filing Form 4868 extends your filing deadline from April 15 to October 15.
-However, it is an extension to file – not an extension to pay.
+Start for free →Filing Form 4868 extends your filing deadline from April 15 to October 15.
+The critical thing to understand: it is an extension to file — not an extension to pay.

 Why Crypto Investors Often Need Extensions